rauldose/furlanSQL/README.md

 furlanSQL can be used either as a C# library or as a standalone SQL database client.

 ## Language reference
-Follows a table that roughly maps GomorraSQL language to standard SQL:
+Follows a table that roughly maps FurlanSQL language to standard SQL:

 | furlanSQL keyword              | SQL equivalent    | Valid in...            |
 |--------------------------------|-------------------|------------------------|